 Additionally, Opera supports all the other important features that are essential for browsing, including data syncing over different devices, password manager, bookmark manager, control over plug-in content, block pop-ups, control over location and cookies, ability to customize interface and pretty much everything that most other browsers can offer.

-Recommended Reading: 10 Missing Features All Browsers Should Have
+10 Native Features Every Browser Should Have

 I should also mention that Opera page loading and browsing speeds are head-to-head with Chrome, Firefox and Microsoft Edge.
 Do let us know in the comments if you are planning on switching to Opera or not.